-Conference Bill.
 The Senate appointed members to a conference committee to reconcile difference between the House and Senate versions of H.R.
 3058 on October 20.
 The House appointed its members to the TTHUD conference committee on November 8, 2005.
 The conference committee reconciled their differences and filed a conference report (H.Rept.
 109-307) on November 18, 2005.
 The House approved the conference report on the same day by a vote of 392 to 31 (roll call vote #605).
 Several days later on November 21, 2005, the Senate approved the conference report by unanimous consent.
+On November 30, 2005, the President signed the measure into law as P.L.
+109-115.

-The conference version of the TTHUD Act includes \$603 million in special federal payments for the District of Columbia.
+P.L.
+109-115 appropriates \$603 million in special federal payments for the District of Columbia.
 This includes \$73 million in support of elementary, secondary, and post secondary education.
 Specifically, the act appropriates \$13 million for District public schools, \$13 million for District charter schools, \$14 million for private school vouchers, and \$33 million to finance a college tuition assistance program.
 The act includes an additional \$5 million in education earmarks to various groups.
 These funds, which are monitored by the CFO, are awarded to designated entities in support of such activities as early childhood education, literacy, and college preparatory.
 They are a portion of the \$29.2 million allocated to the CFO and earmarked for various organizations and activities.
-In addition, the bill includes \$465.6 million in special federal payments for four functions (court operations, defender-related services, offender supervision, and criminal justice coordination), which represents 77.2%, of the \$603 million in support of Marriage Development Accounts.
+In addition, the bill includes \$465.6 million in special federal payments for four functions (court operations, defender-related services, offender supervision, and criminal justice coordination), which represents 77.2%, of the \$603 million in special federal payments to the District of Columbia.
+It does include \$3 million in support of Marriage Development Accounts.